u5800697/EMSC-4033-project/ProjectPlan.md

 ## Resources & Timeline

 Build a simple tool, use ARCGIS as basic package.
+Build up map, and let person input year - phase 1
+    Seperated into
-Build up map, and let person input year - phase 1 add bom data of rainfall - phase 2 add compare and contrast charts- phase 3 make the package accessable to user - phase 4
+      Build up a map of fire data - step 1 let person seperate into a give year - step 2 add bom data of rainfall - phase 2 add compare and contrast charts- phase 3 make the package accessable to user - phase 4

+#existing codes

+So far there exists exiting codes in a 100 year report with a dashboard https://storymaps.arcgis.com/stories/b7c3dd632a174d239bf72fa20226ca96. this was not done in python and so has to be adapted towards it.
+In this report we will adapt it to a python code.
+The data obtained comes from CSV's and geojson whiles generated from this.

+Testing plan:

+If the code returns with a map for given year, is considered successful If the code returns with data for drought data from bom for given year, is considered successful